qbb84/CompetitiveCatalog/README.md

 ## 🤝 Contributing

 I warmly welcome any contributions to CompetitiveCatalog!
 If you have unique solutions, innovative approaches, or new learning resources, feel free to contribute to this repository via a pull request.
-Kindly adhere to the guidelines mentioned in the contributing guidelines file to ensure a smooth contribution process.
+Kindly adhere to the guidelines mentioned in the <a href="CONTRIBUTING.md">contributing guidelines</a> file to ensure a smooth contribution process.

 ---